KSanders7070/vSTARS_MSAW_CREATOR/README.md

 **PROGRAMERS:**
-This BATCH was not written to be pretty or efficient; It was a quick response to a need of mine and it works for others aswell.
+This BATCH was not written to be pretty or efficient.
 I will likely not be refactoring it.